Having a big list of things to do with kids is a handy essential for any parent.

 Get together a load of things like egg boxes, cereal cartons, plastic milk bottles and let their imaginations run riot.
 If you get some friends round and ask them to bring their own junk, it becomes even more fun.
 You just need to provide the sticky tape, scissors, glue and paint and keep an eye on them.

-Encourage your child’s creative side, by finding a box of dressing-up clothes and get them to come up with a story for a play.
+Encourage your child’s creative side and get them to prepare a comedy routine with a few knock-knock jokes that’ll have the whole family in stitches.
+Or find a box of dressing-up clothes and have them come up with a story for a play.
 You might need to help them with some ideas (princess trapped in a castle; stranded on a desert island are two).
 Don’t forget you’ll also have to sit through the performance.
 If they’re feeling extra creative, they could have a go at making their own puppet theatre.

 57. Build a den